slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"It is easier to build strong children than to repair broken men."
 -- Frederick Douglass [1818]*

+> *"No man can possibly know what life means, what the world means, what anything means, until he has a child and loves it."
+-- Lafcadio Hearn [1850]*

 > *"Children begin by loving their parents.
 After a time they judge them.
 Rarely, if ever, do they forgive them."
 -- Oscar Wilde [1854]*

 > *"I cannot think of any need in children as strong as the need for a father’s protection."
 -- Sigmund Freud [1856]*

+> *"Never help a child with a task he feels he can succeed."
+-- Maria Montessori [1870]*

 > *"Nothing affects the life of a child so much as the unlived life of its parent."
 -- Carl Jung [1875]*

+> *"Every father should remember one day his son will follow his example, not his advice."
+-- Charles Kettering [1876]*

+> *"My father didn’t tell me how to live.
+He lived and let me watch him do it."
+-- Clarence Budington Kelland [1881]*

 > *"Your naked body should belong only to those who fall in love with your naked soul."
 -- Charlie Chaplin (in a letter to his daughter, Geraldine) [1889]*